cocos-creator/creator-api-docs-2.x/en/classes/textureCache.md

 Otherwise it will return a reference of a previously loaded image. <br />
 Supported image extensions: .png, .jpg, .gif</p>
   - [`cacheImage`](#cacheimage) Cache the image data.
-  - [`addUIImage`](#adduiimage) <p>Returns a Texture2D object given an UIImage image<br />
-If the image was not previously loaded, it will create a new Texture2D object and it will return it.<br />
-Otherwise it will return a reference of a previously loaded image<br />
-The "key" parameter will be used as the "key" for the cache.<br />
-If "key" is null, then a new texture will be created each time.</p>